 How to get there: Book a day tour from Sydney, or drive about 2 hours north and explore the vineyards independently.

-How to get there: 1 hour drive northwest of Sydney
+How to get there: 3 hour drive north of Sydney